Lead Lawyer On Trump's Team Handling Special Counsel Russia Probe Resigns

 The Mueller probe should never have been started in that there was no collusion and there was no crime.
 It was based on fraudulent activities and a Fake Dossier paid for by Crooked Hillary and the DNC, and improperly used in FISA COURT for surveillance of my campaign.
 WITCH HUNT!— Donald J. Trump (@realDonaldTrump) March 18, 2018

-Dowd's resignation also comes just days after President Trump added a new lawyer to the team, Joe diGenova, who has been outspoken in his attacks on the Russia investigation.
+Dowd's resignation also comes just days after the president added a new lawyer to the team, Joe diGenova, who has been outspoken in his attacks on the Russia investigation.

 "There was a brazen plot to illegally exonerate Hillary Clinton and — if she didn't win the election — to then frame Donald Trump with a falsely created crime," diGenova said on Fox News in January.